-How To Roll Out A Monitoring Solution To Your Staff
+How To Roll Out GPS Monitoring To Your Staff

 Now that you’ve decided to implement GPS tracking, it’s important to get your employees on board before the roll out.
 How you present the new system to the team will have a real impact on how it’s perceived, and it will also drive how much push-back you get from your staff.
-While some employees will embrace the system, it is common to have some that are not on the same page in the beginning.
-Some drivers will assume fleet monitoring is about distrust, and maybe it is in some cases, but there are a large number of features that the drivers may embrace if its properly presented.
+While some employees may embrace the system, some are not going to be on the same page in the beginning.
+Some drivers will assume fleet monitoring is about distrust, and maybe it is in some cases, but there are features that the drivers may embrace if its properly presented.
 Here are some tips that will give you the best shot at having the new system perceived as a win-win for both the organization, and its drivers.

 Start on the Right Track

-Always, always start with communication.
-There is a temptation in some organizations to implement a fleet monitoring solution first, and tell the staff later.
-This is a bad idea for a number of reasons.
-To start with, having the field staff learn about the system after it has been installed can instill resentment, even among your best and brightest.
-It’s hard for anyone to embrace a change that they had no say, or even knowledge of, until after the fact.
-But perhaps more important than the question of morale, management could be exposing themselves to lawsuits if they start tracking employees without their knowledge.
-This second point varies from state to state, and in some cases even down to municipal regulations, so its best to check with an attorney if you intend to install a tracking solution without notifying the staff.
+Start with communication.
+There can be a temptation to implement a fleet monitoring solution first, and tell the staff later.
+This is usually a bad idea.
+Having the field staff learn about the system after it has been installed can instill resentment, and it’s hard for anyone to embrace a change that they had no say or knowledge of until after the fact.
+You could also be exposing yourself to lawsuits if you track employees without their knowledge.
+This risk varies from state to state, and in some cases even down to municipal regulations, so its best to check with an attorney if you intend to install a tracking solution without notifying the staff.

 Trust is a Two Way Street

-Issues around trust is, by far, the most common objection raised by the staff when management is considering adding a fleet monitoring system to their operations.
-And it should not be too surprising that concerns about staff perceptions is one of the key reasons management lists for not implementing a solution.
-Trying too hard to ignore or refute this objection could backfire, because the truth of the matter is that one of the primary benefits of a service like ours is that additional layer of supervision it provides, that replaces blind trust in what an employee is doing with their day with verifiable proof.
-Time after time we see that adding a GPS monitoring solution changes behavior, because employees know that if they do something they are not supposed to during the day, the boss has the tools to find out.
+Issues around trust are the most common objection raised by the staff when fleet monitoring is added to fleet operations, and ignoring this objection is risky.
+The staff is likely to understand that one of the primary benefits of our service is the additional layer of supervision it provides, replacing blind trust in field staff behavior with verifiable monitoring.
+GPS monitoring changes behavior because employees know that if they do something they are not supposed to during the day, the boss has the tools to find out.
+The staff knows this is part of management’s rational, so keep it real when you communicate the rollout to your staff.

 Fuel Them With the Facts

-A high quality fleet monitoring service provides a wide range of benefits, many of which drop directly to the bottom line of an organizations profitability.
+A high quality fleet monitoring service provides a wide range of benefits which drop directly to the bottom line of an organizations profitability.
 How will increased profitability impact your fleet staff?
-The answer to this question will obviously vary from organization to organization, but if any portion of those profits will flow through to the rank and file employee, then that’s what should be the focus of the communication.
+If any portion of those profits will flow through to the rank and file employee, you will want to highlight that fact.
 We have a great online Return on Investment Calculator that can help you to start thinking of the potential savings that the our system could mean for your organization.

 And what about that one employee who decides to make a real fuss about not wanting their location tracked during the work-day?
 Well, in a lot of cases, that individual can be the bad apple that got management thinking about GPS tracking in the first place.
 They may even threaten to quit, which might actually be a good outcome for everyone involved.